 Israeli biotech startups too have been on the cutting-edge of innovative solutions for early detection and clinical pathology systems.

-Although hundreds of projects and trials are ongoing, here are five recent developments in cancer research and treatment from Israel so far this year.
+Although hundreds of projects and trials are ongoing, here are seven recent developments in cancer research and treatment from Israel so far this year.

 1. Israeli researchers kill a cancerous tumor with synthetic cells

 Israeli scientists at the Technion-Israel Institute of Technology have successfully treated a cancerous tumor, eradicating its cancer cells using a “nano-factory” – a synthetic cell that produces anti-cancer proteins within the tissue, the Technion announced in February

 Synthetic cells, the prestigious Haifa-based university says, “are artificial systems with capacities similar to, and, at times, superior to those of natural cells.”

 After experimenting with the synthetic cells in a lab, the technology was tested on mice where the proteins produced by the engineered particles eradicated the cancer cells once they reached the tumor, the Technion said.

 Assistant Professor Avi Schroeder at the Wolfson Faculty of Chemical Engineering at the Technion who co-led the research with doctoral student Nitzan Krinsky said, “By coding the integrated DNA template, the particles we developed can produce a variety of protein medicines.
 They are modular, meaning they allow for activation of protein production in accordance with the environmental conditions.

 “The artificial cells we’ve developed at the Technion may take an important part in the personalized medicine trend – adjustment of treatment to the genetic and medical profile of a specific patient,” he added.

 2. Harnessing light and gold for drug-delivery in treatments including cancer